avisuj/avisuj.github.io/_posts/2025-03-23-You-Shall-Love-the-Lord-Your-God.markdown

 > 2. **Coaching** – Guidance and advice: "Here’s how you can grow."
 > 3. **Evaluation** – Ranking or rating against a standard: "This is where you stand."

 I told Missy I wasn’t looking for **evaluation**—I needed **coaching** from a partner.
 Instead, I felt judged by her feedback.
-As I explained what I needed.

-She was hurt.
+As I explained what I needed, She was hurt.
 She felt like I had been keeping things from her.
 And she was right—I had not done a great job of communicating in the past.
 Rather than open up, I had encouraged my family to engage with my thoughts through books, classes, or external resources.
 But I hadn't found the words to share my heart.

 ---